Emmotes/ic_spoilers/docs/walnut.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Documancer** (Guess)
 > Increases the damage of adjacent champions by 10% for each enemy killed in this area.
-Resets when changing areas.
+Stacks are reduced by 50% when changing areas, rounding down.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>